top of page

 The EUROPEAN EXPRESS seen heading between Sète and Nador during the 2008 season, her first and only with COMANAV and the last one that she spent on the Western Mediterranean Sea.
 Picture taken by Carlos Trobat Morena and published on www.faktaomfartyg.se.

 After an uneventful season with COMANAV, she returned to her owners, who however had been gone for a long time and therefore had no plans of reactivating the ship.
 As a result, the EUROPEAN EXPRESS returned to Greece in order to be laid-up.
-She headed directly for Elefsina Bay and was laid-up there for almost a year.
+She headed directly for the Elefsina Bay and was laid-up there for almost a year.
 In 2009, she was sent for further lay-up to Drapetsona.

-The EUROPEAN EXPRESS seen laid-up in Elefsina Bay during the summer of 2009, while she awaits her fate.
+The EUROPEAN EXPRESS seen laid-up in the Elefsina Bay during the summer of 2009, while she awaits her fate.
 Picture taken by Georgios Givisis and published on www.shipfriends.gr.

 The EUROPEAN EXPRESS subsequently laid-up in Drapetsona in 2009, while waiting for a new opportunity to appear so that she could return to service.
 Picture taken by Sebastiaan Toufekoulas and published on www.shipspotting.com.